General Information about the Program

 An applicant/patient must be a Michigan resident to be registered in the Michigan Medical Marihuana Program (MMMP).
 Proof of residency is defined as a 1) Michigan Driver License, 2) Michigan Identification Card, or 3) other approved photo ID and Michigan voter registration card.
 Approved photo IDs are listed in the Administrative Rules, Section 3(b).

 There is an application fee with the State of Michigan to register for the MMMP.
 This fee is separate from any fee a physician may charge.
-The fee cannot be waived, although it can be reduced if the applicant is currently receiving FULL Medicaid, Social Security Disability or Supplemental Security Income and submits the appropriate documents with the application.
+The fee cannot be waived, although it can be reduced if the applicant is currently receiving either FULL Medicaid or Supplemental Security Income and submits the appropriate documents with the application.
 Click here for the Reduced Fee Eligibility Information

 - An applicant must have a qualifying debilitating medical condition as approved by the Michigan Medical Marihuana Act and indicated on the Physician's Certification.